St Joseph's School - A Catholic Voluntary Academy

 Impact Statement – Phonics

-The impact of our Phonics teaching will ensure the children of St Joseph’s make progress from learning sounds and blending orally in nursery, beginning to read words and sentences in Reception, passing the Phonics Screening check in Year 1, and finally, to completing the Read, Write Inc programme and becoming competent and confident readers in Year 2.
-Our Phonics programme will lead the pupils of St Joseph’s to be enthusiastic readers; readers who want to read and access books independently.
-Our children will leave St Joseph's with a love of reading that will last throughout their lifetime.
+The impact of our phonics teaching will ensure the children of St Joseph’s to make progress from learning sounds and blending orally in nursery, to beginning to read words and sentences in Reception, to passing the Phonics Screening check in Year 1, and finally to completing the Read, Write Inc programme and becoming competent and confident readers in Year 2.
+Our Phonics programme will lead the pupils of St Joseph’s to be enthusiastic readers and to want to read and access books independently, and to develop a love of reading that will last throughout their lifetime.

 Scheme of Work and Progression Documents